-This Court should reject Appellants' self-serving effort to restrict or condition their own statutory pricing obligations, including by limiting how 340B drugs are distributed.
+This Court should reject the Manufacturers' self-serving effort to restrict or condition their own statutory pricing obligations, including by limiting how 340B drugs are distributed.
 Such an interpretation would effectively gut the law by allowing manufacturers to avoid offering discounts at all.

-A. The Statute's Plain Text Requires Manufacturers to Sell Discounted Drugs and Places No Restrictions on Distribution

-The 340B statute's plain text unambiguously requires drug manufacturers, such as Appellants, to sell covered outpatient drugs to covered entities at statutorily determined prices regardless of the site of delivery or dispensation.
-42 U.S.C. § 256b.
-The statute requires drug manufacturers to enter into a PPA under which the manufacturer agrees to sell covered outpatient drugs to covered entities at or below the 340B ceiling price as a condition of coverage of those drugs under Medicaid and Medicare Part B. 42 U.S.C. § 1396r-8(a)(1); 42 U.S.C. § 256b(a)(1).
-The PPA must "require that the manufacturer offer each covered entity covered outpatient drugs for purchase at or below the applicable ceiling price if such drug is made available to any other purchaser at any price."
-Id.
+A. The Statute's Plain Text Requires Manufacturers to Sell Discounted Drugs and Places No Restrictions on Distribution under which the manufacturer agrees to sell covered outpatient drugs to covered entities at or below the 340B ceiling price as a condition of coverage of those drugs under Medicaid and Medicare Part B. 42 U.S.C. § 1396r-8(a)(1); 42 U.S.C. § 256b(a)(1).
+The Agreement must "require that the manufacturer offer each covered entity covered outpatient drugs for purchase at or below the applicable ceiling price if such drug is made available to any other purchaser at any price."